Official-MoonDao/documentation/MoonDAO/docs/Governance/Governance Tokens.md

 The $MOONEY token launched on **Friday, December 17, 2021** on Juicebox.
 The funding period lasted for one lunar cycle and ended on **Sunday, January 16, 2022 at 3:18 PM EST**.

 There will only ever be 2.6 billion tokens.
 We will never mint more $MOONEY tokens.
-MOONEY tokens are the only tokens that can be staked for voting power.
+MOONEY tokens are the only tokens that can be locked for voting power.

 Approximately 50% of the MOONEY tokens are in the MoonDAO treasury.
 These tokens will be released on an infinite geometric series to incentivize members to work on MoonDAO Projects.